 Conflict can arise when we are not doing the things that our partner needs to feel appreciated and loved.
 We can run the risk of assuming that just because our love language is acts of service, for example, our partner’s is the same.
 It’s important to identify and discuss our needs in relationships and how we feel most valued and loved.

-If you would like to know more about the five love language, or if you would like to schedule an appointment with a counselor, please give The Village a call at 800-627-8220 or request an appointment online.
+If you would like to know more about the five love languages, or if you would like to schedule an appointment with a counselor for individual or couples counseling, please give The Village a call at 1-800-627-8220 or request an appointment online.